On the Risks of Collecting Multidimensional Data Under Local Differential Privacy: Conclusion and perspectives

-In addition, we proposed three attack models to infer the sampled attribute of the RS+FD solution, which allowed us to still reconstruct complete and/or partial profiles of users and lead to re-identification (although to a much lesser extent than the SMP solution).
-Finally, we have proposed a countermeasure solution named RS+RFD (\ie, RS+FD with realistic fake data) that improves both utility and privacy.
-That is, in our experiments, RS+RFD minimized the estimation error in comparison with the RS+FD solution, as well as almost fully mitigated the inference of the sampled attribute.
+In addition, we introduced three attack models to infer the sampled attribute of the RS+FD~\cite{Arcolezi2021_rs_fd} solution, which allowed us to still reconstruct complete and/or partial profiles of users and lead to re-identification (although to a much lesser extent than the SMP solution).
+Finally, we proposed a refinement to the RS+FD solution, called RS+RFD that improves both utility and privacy.
+That is, in our experiments, RS+RFD minimized the estimation error in comparison with the RS+FD solution, as well as almost fully mitigated the inference of the sampled attribute attack.

-For future work, we will evaluate the SMP's risks of re-identification on $d$-privacy~\cite{Chatzikokolakis2013,Alvim2018} and LDP~\cite{Wang2017} protocols designed for ordered data (\eg, age and location) for which there exists a non-binary notion of distance between profiles.
+Though we identified and investigated two privacy threats for LDP protocols for multidimensional data in single and multiple data collections, these are not unique and we believe that our work opens new avenues of research in this direction.
+For future work, we suggest and aim to formalize the re-identification risks considering different LDP and $d$-privacy~\cite{Chatzikokolakis2013,Alvim2018,Wang2017} protocols, the number of collections, the number of attributes and the ``uniqueness'' of users in a given dataset.
+Such a formalization will allow to design other countermeasure solutions beyond RS+FD~\cite{Arcolezi2021_rs_fd} and our RS+RFD.

-\begin{acks} This work was partially supported by the ERC project HYPATIA with grant agreement Nº 835294 and by the EIPHI-BFC Graduate School (contract "ANR-17-EURE-0002").
+\begin{acks} The authors deeply thank the anonymous reviewers for their insightful suggestions.
+This work was partially supported by the ERC project HYPATIA with grant agreement Nº 835294 and by the EIPHI-BFC Graduate School (contract "ANR-17-EURE-0002").
 Sébastien Gambs is supported by the Canada Research Chair program as well as a Discovery Grant from NSERC.
-All computations have been performed on the ``M\'esocentre de Calcul de Franche-Comt\'e''. \end{acks}
+All computations were performed on the ``M\'esocentre de Calcul de Franche-Comt\'e''. \end{acks}